AirbusDefenceAndSpace/pesto/pesto-cli/docs/details_design.md

 *<a name="fig-pestocloud">Figure: Architecture of a PESTO runtime for cloud detection</a>*

 PESTO web server offers three web services that are :

-- /api/v1/health: it provides information on the availability of the service,
+- **/api/v1/health**: provides information on the availability of the service
-- /api/v1/describe: it provides information on the processing service that is deployed.
+- **/api/v1/describe**: provides information on the processing service that is deployed.
 Information on inputs, outputs, deployment requirements and so on are given here.
 PESTO does not constrain the definition of input and output parameters to offer a versatile solution.
 In return, a standardization effort has to be conducted in parallel.
-- /api/v1/process: call the processing function.
+- **/api/v1/process**: call the processing function.
 Request parameters must respect the definition provided by /api/v1/describe.

 PESTO is also in charge to convert, when required, the data from the REST API to the processing API.
 For most of parameters, they won’t be any major conversion.
 In the current implementation, only the image type is converted such that the processing has access to the image data as a buffer.
 The philosophy is to remove any I/O operations from the algorithm implementation to limit the any adherence with the data source or destination.